GuillermoBustosPerez/Multiple-approaches-to-predict-flake-mass/01-Complete-script.md

     ## [13] "tidyverse" "stats"     "graphics"  "grDevices" "utils"     "datasets"
     ## [19] "methods"   "base"

 ## 02 Loading and describing the data

+Sample for analysis is composed of 500 experimentally knapped flakes using hard hammer.
+Flakes belong to 30 knapping sequences where a wide variety of knapping methods were employed —hierarchical (Levallois and Hierarchical Discoid), bifacial (Discoid), and unipolar— to generate the experimental sample, ensuring a wide range of morphologies.

 ``` r
 ## load("Data/Reg_Data.RData")